-Data availability

-580 Temperature data are online available through the Swiss Permafrost Monitoring Network, PERMOS (http://dx.doi.org/10.13093/permos-2016-01) and spreadsheet used for extraction can be found in the supplement file.
-Raw MC output is provided in the supplement file.
+Data availability.
+Temperature data are available online through the Swiss Permafrost Monitoring Network, PERMOS (https://doi.org/10.13093/permos-2016-01, PERMOS, 2019), and the spreadsheet used for extraction can be found in the Supplement.
+Raw MC output is provided in the Supplement.